 Seven Lies About Reading

-Found this article relevant?Barry Michaels, shamboogler, Michelle Beckles and one other person found this witty
+Found this article relevant?Matt Berry, shamboogler, Michelle Beckles and one other person found this witty

 When talking about kids at social gatherings, physicians get asked medical questions, dentists get asked dental questions, and teachers get asked everything else.
 Parents, concerned about how their children–or don't learn–often corner me at dinner parties and conferences.
 A common concern is kids’ decline in reading, at least in the reading of books.
 If they read at all, it’s likely to be on a screen of some sort.
 In 2013, Britain’s National Literacy Trust reported that reading on-screen had overtaken time reading books–and, ironically, I read that on-screen.